anttiluode/TinyAvatar2/README.md

 # TinyAvatar 2

+EDIT: Model I made with this really is not 7.
+Turns out it is 96 megs.
+Lots of weird stuff here. --

 A ~7 MB generative face model built out of nothing but wave interference, plus the studio that trains and drives it.